Good dental hygiene is one of the most important yet overlooked aspects today.

 A great way to reduce acid reflux is to reduce the amount of chocolate, alcohol, tea, sodas, coffee, tomatoes, mint, citrus fruits, fried foods, vinegar and pickles you take.

 You can have smaller meals and focus on losing weight if you’re overweight.

 13. Drink Tea & Coffee with a straw.

 How will it help?

-Drinking tea and coffee with straw ensures that the sugar and acids do not hit your teeth surface directly, thereby significantly reducing the chances of teeth exposure to these beverages.
+Drinking tea and coffee with a straw ensures that the sugar and acids do not hit your tooth surface directly,

 Why should you massage gums?

-Massaging gums will increase the blood flow and help build up the immune system of the body.
+Massaging gums will increase blood flow and help build the body’s immune system.

 How to massage gums?

 You should massage your gums with a clean finger.